Founded in February 2007 • Located in El Tejar, Guatemala

 LI Guatemala youth open many hearts on journey to LEAF

-BLACK MOUNTAIN - When they arrived in the United States in October, leaving their small Guatemalan village for the first time, the musicians with Las Estrellas Musicales de el Tejar wanted to know everything about this country, about our food and our music—and also something very, very basic: our clothes.
+BLACK MOUNTAIN, OCT 12 - When they arrived in the United States in October, leaving their small Guatemalan village for the first time, the musicians with Las Estrellas Musicales de el Tejar wanted to know everything about this country, about our food and our music—and also something very, very basic: our clothes.

 Their group was composed of four adults, plus three boys and five girls, ages 11 to 18.
 They came to this country—specifically for fall LEAF 2012—as part of a music program that started in 2007 as a partnership between the non-profit organization directed by singer-songwriter David LaMotte called PEG Partners, Child Aid and LEAF International.